joemasilotti/masilotti.com/_posts/2015-12-09-concepts-in-code-podcast.md

 ---
 layout: post
-title:  "Concepts in Code Podcast: Testing"
+title: "Concepts in Code podcast: Testing"
 date: 2015-12-09
 permalink: concepts-in-code-podcast/
 image: images/twitter/concepts-in-code.jpeg
 description: Last week I spoke on the Concepts in Code podcast.
 The cohosts and I chatted about testing in Swift, TDD, and pair programming.